Slurry is a valuable source of nutrients and when used appropriately, can help to reduce the reliance on bagged fertilisers.

 - A constructed farm wetland may be suitable to take lightly contaminated water from around the steading, rather than diverting to slurry collection systems.
 Other RSuDS (Rural Sustainable Drainage Systems) may also be worth considering and could attract AECS grant funding support.

-- Where possible, make sure slurry storage systems are empty going into the housed period.
+- Risk Assessment for Manures and Slurry (RAMS) - Where possible, make sure slurry storage systems are empty going into the housed period.
 Use a RAMS map to identify low-risk areas for spreading, should you be forced to put slurry out over the winter months with no crop demand.

 The Scottish Government's 4 Point Plan contains other practical ideas to make best use of nutrients and calculate and reduce rainwater volume around the steading.